-If the following two, self-contradictory cracks do not count as the type-specimen of sheer lunacy, then nothing expressed could rise-to the unadmirable peak of lunatic perfection:
+If the following two, self-contradictory cracks do not count as the type-specimen of sheer lunacy, then nothing expressed could rise-to this unadmirable peak of lunatic perfection:

 2. The Roman god Jupiter is a non-actual thing.

 3. Therefore, the Roman god Jupiter exists.

 Whatever are "not actual experiments" are not experiments.
 A thought about an experiment is not an experiment.
 Whatever is "not an actual wombat" is not a wombat.
 A thought about a wombat (or a human masquerading in a wombat costume) is not a wombat.

 If - in my mind alone - there are thoughts about an experiment (which cannot be an actual experiment), then what sort of an experiment is it?
 Imaginary, unreal, fake, phony, fictitious, etc.